mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 This course will focus on quantifying and controlling for spatial relationships in data, using spatial interpolation techniques to estimate environmental variables at unmeasured points, and modeling habitat and connectivity across landscapes.
 The main tools we will use are free and open source, including the statistical package, R, and the GIS software, QGIS.
 Though examples given in the class will focus on ecology and evolutionary biology, most analytical techniques covered can easily be applied to other fields of study, and students will be encouraged to use their own data (or available datasets from their field of study) for assignments throughout the semester.

-## Time and Location:

-Keplinger L2 Computer Lab
-Tuesday/Thursday 11:00-12:15
-*Extra time will be available on Thursdays for lab assignments* Office Hours: By Appointment (or just stop in my office & see if my door is open)

 ## Grading:

 Final percentage grades will be calculated based on the below allocation from respective categories: